ACCESS-Community-Hub/access-om3-paper-1/.github/ISSUE_TEMPLATE/add-user-request-to--access-om3-paper-1--repository-.md

 (Optional) sentence about your interest and background in being involved in OM3 evaluation.

-Lodging this issue will prompt an admin to give write access to this repository.
-Please follow contribution guidelines in the [`README`](https://github.com/ACCESS-Community-Hub/access-om3-paper-1) and note that you'll need to use pull requests to get content added to the `main` branch.
+Lodging this issue will notify an admin to grant you write access.

+Once access is granted, please follow the contribution guidelines in the [`README`](https://github.com/ACCESS-Community-Hub/access-om3-paper-1).

+All changes to the `main` branch must be made via pull requests.